RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if Insights Results Aggregator is able to consume messages and store results into database for multiple clusters
 * Check rule hits after Insights Results Aggregator consumes messages and stores results into database
 * Check rule hits after Insights Results Aggregator consumes message and stores results into database for multiple results
+* Check rule hits after Insights Results Aggregator consumes two messages when the second is older then the first one
+* Check rule hits after Insights Results Aggregator consumes two messages when the second is newer then the first one
+* Check rule hits after Insights Results Aggregator consumes message and stores results into database for multiple clusters
+* Check rule hits after Insights Results Aggregator consumes message with no results

 ## `insights-results-aggregator/database_access.feature`